MassBank/MassBank-web/README.md

 - start a MassBank service (incl. the required database)
 - stop and remove a MassBank service
 - refresh the content of the MassBank
+- instance is used to seperate the networks of different MassBank servers and determines the port of the service, 0 serves at 80, 1 serves at 81 ...

 Several networks with independent instances of MassBank are possible with this deployment method.
 To deploy to standard port 80 use `./install.sh start 0`.
-After 30 min you can find a MassBank instance at http://<your-ip>/MassBank.
+After 30 min you can find a MassBank instance at http://\<your-ip\>/MassBank.
 To upload new content update the data repo (needs to be in `../MassBank-data`) and issue `./install.sh refresh 0`.
 To remove this MassBank use `./install.sh stop 0`.

 ### Install multiple instance with `docker-compose`
-The deployment uses the codebase in MassBank-web and the data in MassBank-data in the same directory for one deployment.
+The deployment uses the codebase in MassBank-web and the data in MassBank-data in the same parent directory for one deployment.
 Because the data in `MassBank-data` is not only used for deployment, but also for serving it is recomended to have a separate data repo for each instance of MassBank, e.g.:
 ```
 |
 |-MassBank1